Fernbridge, California: Early history

 The area was first named Singley Station in 1885 after George Singley who ran a ferry across the Eel River from 1876 to 1889.
 As soon as a train station was built, a stage ran on a regular schedule to connect to the train.
 By 1891, the ferry was pulled by a steam winch and a seasonal pontoon bridge was added in the summer.

 The town name was changed to Fernbridge from Singley Station about two years after the Fernbridge was built across the Eel in 1910–1911.
 The first post office at Fernbridge opened in 1924.

-In 1934, when California numbered and marked California State Route 1, the route began in Las Cruces, California and ended at Fernbridge, although by 1984, admitting the route was not feasible south of Ferndale, this section of Route 1 was renumbered to State Highway 211.
+In 1934, when California numbered and marked California State Route 1, the route began in Las Cruces and ended at Fernbridge, although by 1984, admitting the route was not feasible south of Ferndale, this section of Route 1 was renumbered to State Highway 211.